Healthy Connections: Orthopaedics- You Break It, We’ll Fix It!

 Mohammad Al Sawaf, M.D., is an orthopaedic surgeon with the Froedtert South Medical Group, specializing in general orthopaedic surgery, shoulder, elbow, and hand surgery.
 Dr. Al Sawaf practices at Prairie Ridge Clinic.

-Department of Orthopedics: Orthopedic Surgery, Sports Medicine, Neurosurgery, and Podiatry
+Orthopedics: Orthopedic Surgery, Sports Medicine, Neurosurgery, and Podiatry

 We're committed to keeping everyone in our community active, able, and free to enjoy more of life.
 Our dedicated team of experts offer the most advanced orthopedic, joint, and spine care, providing minimally invasive techniques in clinics close to home so you can get back to whatever makes you feel your best, faster.